Racism in Jewish communities: New Zealand

 Māori Jews in New Zealand report experiencing racism within the New Zealand Jewish community, often feeling erased or excluded due to "prejudiced feelings and attitudes that are based upon signifiers of their Otherness such as skin colour and facial features."
 Dark-skinned Māori Jews may experience less acceptance within the Jewish community compared to light-skinned Māori Jews.
 Māori Jews who can "pass" as Pākehā are treated more favorably, but may have their Māori identity erased or questioned.

 South Africa

 While many white South Africans involved in the anti-apartheid movement were Jewish, few white Jews overall were actively involved in opposing apartheid.
 Most white South African Jews were bystanders who were not actively involved in anti-apartheid activism, and some were supporters of apartheid.
 The South African Jewish Board of Deputies officially condemned apartheid in 1985, having previously maintained a neutral position.
 As early as the late 1950s, Jewish anti-apartheid activists had brought anti-apartheid resolutions to the Board of Deputies that were routinely voted down.
+The Jewish Chronicle has alleged that the board had "played toadying and inglorious roles over the years in defending Israel’s ties and in support of the apartheid government."